This page is for booking onto the residential aspect of the Transcendental Principle hybrid retreat.

 After the deposit, these retreats will be run on a donation basis.

-If you would like to donate a similar amount to the retreat rates, after the deposit, used in the past on a week-long retreat, then the amounts are as follows:
+If you would like to donate a similar amount to the retreat rates used in the past on a week-long retreat, then the amounts are as follows:

 These retreats will have higher running costs than ordinary retreats due to the restricted number of attendees, as well as the extra hygiene precautions we are taking to ensure the safety of all those involved.
 Yet, we ask that you give what you can based upon your current financial circumstances.